GROWTH MINDSET

 |

-The Responsive Classroom approach to teaching consists of a set of well-designed practices intended to create safe, joyful, and engaging classrooms and school communities.
-The emphasis is on helping students develop their academic, social, and emotional skills in a learning environment that is developmentally responsive to their strengths and needs."
+RESPONSIVE CLASSROOMThis approach consists of well-designed practices intended to create safe, joyful and engaging classrooms and school communities.
+It emphasizes helping students develop their academic, social and emotional skills in a learning environment that is developmentally responsive to their strengths and needs.

 |